-In commemoration of International Women’s Day, celebrated on March 8, and in honor of Women’s History Month, celebrated during the month of March (in the US), the blog will feature noted films—that are available for distribution—by African women.
+In commemoration of International Women’s Day, celebrated on March 8, and in honor of Women’s History Month, celebrated during the month of March (in the US), the blog will feature noted films by African women—that are available for distribution.

 In the United States, Women Make Movies, the largest distributor of films by and about women, has a burgeoning collection of films by and about African women.
 The films by African women are for the most part, short experimental or fiction, or documentary films.
-The rubric “Africa” includes films by African women, which focus on general topics or issues specific to women, such as, the classic film Selbe and many others by pioneer Safi Faye from Senegal and the acclaimed film Aleessi… by Rahmatou Keita of Niger.
+The rubric “Africa” includes films by African women, which focus on general topics or issues specific to women, such as, the classic film Selbe and many others by pioneer Safi Faye from Senegal and the acclaimed film Aleessi… by Rahmatou Keita of Niger (no longer distributed by WMM).
 There are titles specifically about African women, some of which are directed by women throughout the world.
-A recent addition to the collection is the film Nollywood Lady by Dorothee Wenner.
+Also in the collection is the film Nollywood Lady by Dorothee Wenner.
 A documentary based on the work of Peace Anyiam-Fibresema of Nigeria, which explores the prolific and dynamic video industry in Nigeria dubbed Nollywood.
 The collection, New Voices on African Studies, includes many of these films, as well as my work Sisters of the Screen: African Women in the Cinema.
 I will devote a discussion about the film in a future post.

 California Newsreel, the largest U.S. distributor of African films, has an impressive collection of films by African women, about African women, as well as films featuring African women protagonist.
 The films are grouped under the rubric: Gender and Women Studies in its Library of African Cinema section.
 Films by African women include the internationally acclaimed documentaries, Femmes aux yeux ouverts | Women with Open Eyes (1994) by Paris-based Togolese Anne-Laure Folly, Monday’s Girls (1993) by Ngozi Onwurah of Nigeria who is based in Britain and These Hands (1992) by Tanzanian Flora M’mbugu Schelling who is based in the United States.
 It is worth mentioning Everyone’s Child (1996), the debut film of internationally renowned writer Tsitsi Dangarembga of Zimbabwe, who, since the mid-1990s includes filmmaking in her repertoire of creative expression.
 Among the notable films with strong heroines are Finzan (1990) by Cheick Oumar Sissoko of Mali, Flame by British filmmaker Ingrid Sinclair, who has since become a Zimbabwean citizen, the inimitable Hyenas (1992) by the late great Senegalese filmmaker Djibril Diop Mambety and the dazzling Karmen Gei (2001) by Joseph Gaï Ramaka, also from Senegal.
 The story traces the incredible saga of the first African Carmen.

 Mossane (1996), the beautiful film by pioneer Safi Faye, has limited distribution, and regrettably, is not commercially available in the United States.
 The story is set in the village of Mbissel in Senegal and tells the saga of the eponymous Mossane.
 Interwoven into the story of a fourteen-year-old girl and the innumerable experiences she faces at that age, is a fictionalized Serer myth that every two hundred years, a girl is destined by her beauty to a tragic fate.
 Mossane’s remarkable beauty haunts even the Pangool, ancestral spirits of the Serer.
 In the end, through the arms of Mamanguedj, she is returned to the seashore where the ancestors live, the only place where she may be protected.
-The French version of Mossane is available with French-subtitles only, distributed by the Paris-based French association, La Médiathèque des Trois Mondes.
+See EZEF regarding distribution